rykci/forsale/README.md

 ## TODO:

-- make landing page a form: hit enter to create
+- [x] make landing page a form: hit enter to create
+- [x] room page
+- [ ] remove outline on hover for disabled start button
+- [ ] BUG: Users in Lobby do not update
-- room page
+- [ ] room page copy to clipboard function
-- landing page UI
+- [ ] room page loading styling
-- play the game
+- [ ] play the game